How To Investigate and Report Nursing Home Abuse

 3. Sexual Abuse

-Sexual abuse is a general term that may involve any unwanted sexual contact or action against someone else, including sexual assault or rape, groping, or fondling.
+Sexual abuse involves any unwanted sexual contact or action against someone else, including sexual assault or rape, groping, or fondling.

 Signs of sexual abuse include: